AlexOsokin97/Titanic_casuality_proj/README.md

 [plot3]: https://github.com/AlexOsokin97/titanic_casualties_proj/blob/master/Data_Analysis/grid.png "Survivals/Casualties in classes"
 [plot4]: https://github.com/AlexOsokin97/titanic_casualties_proj/blob/master/Data_Analysis/fig.png "Survivals/Deaths in each gender "

-## Model Building:
+## Model Building & Performance:
-**I decided to create a model which will be able to predict whether a passanger Survived or Died based on most of the passenger's info: Gender, Age, Travel Class, Had Children/Spouces, Had Parents/Siblings, Fare**
+**I wanted to create the best model which will be able to predict whether a passanger Survived or Died based on most of the passenger's info: Gender, Age, Travel Class, Had Children/Spouces, Had Parents/Siblings, Fare.
+As a result, I decided to use 4 different classification algorithms.
+I split the data into training and testing set using train_test_split function and applied cross_val_score function which creates multiple training sets and one test set, applies the algorithm to each training set and checks the performance of the algorithm with the accuracy_score function.
+I ranked the performance of each algorithm in a descending order**

-## Model Performance:
+* **Support Vector Machine (rbf): 82.25% Average Accuracy**
+* **Gradient Boosting Classifier: 81.85% Average Accuracy**
+* **Random Forest Classifier (160 estimators): 81.57% Average Accuracy**
+* **XGBoost Classifier: 80.44% Average Accuracy**

 ## Conclusion:
 **After analyzing the data with graphs, plots and applying machine learning which predicted the passenger's fate (Survived/Died) I can cinfidantly say that a passanger's survival was most of the time not coincidential and had many influencers from being female or male, traveling in the first, second or third class or even the fare amount that was paid.
 Those who traveled in the first and second class had more chances of survial than those who traveled in the third class.
 Female passengers had higher survival chances than male passangers as most of the victims were males.**